alexanderwgu/fin-assist/README.md

 **Mission:** Help users feel calmer and more confident about their finances through compassionate, human-centered AI assistance.

-DISCLAIMER: NO DATA IS COLLECTED + IF AGENT ISN'T TALKING BACK, OUR TTS USAGE IS 99.9% FRIED AND RATE LIMITED!
+DISCLAIMER: NO DATA IS COLLECTED
 ---

 ## Table of Contents